goto considered harmful (goto makes it hard to answer questions above)All algorithms expressed by:

 // loop body executes as long as condition is true

-loop will always execute at least once.
+} while (condition)The body of a do-while loop will always execute at least once.

-StatementsThe general for
+for StatementsThe general for statement syntax is:

 for(initializer; condition; update) {